-The National Ice Center (NIC) ice analysis from 02-06 October 2006 (Figures 2a-2c) reveals that the position of the northern ice edge is between a climatological mean and a maximum across the majority of the Ross Sea.
+The National Ice Center (NIC) ice analysis from 01-05 October 2007 (Figures 2a-2c) reveals that the position of the northern ice edge is between a climatological mean and a maximum across the majority of the Ross Sea.
 Concentrations of multi-year pack ice are found to the west of 176E in the southern Ross Sea, continuing northwestward around Cape Adare and into the western Ross Sea to the south and west of the Bellany Islands.

-Additionally, much of the fast ice to the south of the Drygalski Ice Tongue is old ice that has survived several years of melt.
-Total concentration and stage of development of sea ice and icebergs is labeled using World Meteorological Organization (WMO) international system of sea ice symbols, also known as "Egg Code" (see Figure 5 for an explanation).
+During the austral summer, the majority of the multiyear fast ice south of the Drygalski Ice Tongue was able to breakup and melt without the presence of iceberg C-16 which had hampered the breakup of the fast ice in past years.
+The majority of the fast ice now is first year ice with the exception of McMurdo Sound, which is still a majority of old ice, with reported ice thickness of 78" to 88".
+Total concentration and stage of development of sea ice and icebergs is labeled using World Meteorological Organization (WMO) international system of sea ice symbols, also known as "Egg Code" (see Figure 3 for an explanation).

 Historically, a flaw lead occurs along the Ross Ice Shelf during the first week of November.
-This flaw lead is already beginning to develop to the east of Ross Island (see Figure 3), but still has a few more weeks before it becomes a persistent feature.
+This flaw lead is already beginning to develop to the east of Ross Island (see Figure 4), but still has a few more weeks before it becomes a persistent feature.